-In The Fury Of Hercules Hercules (Brad Harris) curb stomps a band of evil brothers for murdering the Queen, who had been manipulated by an evil counselor, after she tried to save Herc from a poison pit.
+In The Fury Of Hercules Hercules (Brad Harris) curb-stomps a band of evil brothers for murdering the Queen, who had been manipulated by an evil counselor, after she tried to save Herc from a poison pit.
 You know the bad guys are in trouble when Herc bellows "Zeus!
-Put All Your Strength In My Arm!"
+Put all your strength in my arm!"

-In Kill Bill, the main protagonist goes on a rampage upon seeing anybody who betrayed her at her wedding rehearsal.
+The main protagonist goes on a rampage upon seeing anybody who betrayed her at her wedding rehearsal.

 Conan the Barbarian (1982).
 "Crom, I have never prayed to you before; I have no tongue for it.
 No one, not even you, will remember if we were good men or bad.
 Why we fought or why we died.
 No, all that matters is that two stood against many.
 That's what important.
 Valor pleases you, Crom, so grant me one request: grant me REVENGE.
 And if you do not listen, then to HELL with you!"

-In Taken, Liam Neeson warns: "I don't know who you are.
+In the first film, Liam Neeson warns: "I don't know who you are.
 I don't know what you want.
 If you are looking for ransom, I can tell you I don't have money.
 But what I do have are a very particular set of skills; skills I have acquired over a very long career.
 Skills that make me a nightmare for people like you.
 If you let my daughter go now, that'll be the end of it.
 I will not look for you, I will not pursue you.
 But if you don't, I will look for you, I will find you, and I will kill you."
 The bad guy is less than impressed by this Badass Boast, to his great misfortune.

-In the sequel, the family of the now deceased bad guys tries to go on one against Liam Neeson.
+In the sequel, the family of the now deceased bad guys tries to go on one against Neeson.
 It backfires horribly.

 In the film, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, when Peter sees the White Witch stab his brother, he immediately slashes his way through the enemy to get to her.